robincornett/scriptless-social-sharing/readme.txt

 == Upgrade Notice ==

 3.0.0: this is a significant update with possible breaking changes!
-New icon options, button display options, updated Font Awesome, and optional SVG support.
+New buttons, icon options, button display options, updated Font Awesome, and optional SVG support.
+Please double check your buttons and settings after updating!

 == Changelog ==